Anthony Graesch

 Indigenous and Settler Societies in North America

-At Connecticut College, Professor Graesch offers courses addressing the practice and theory of archaeological anthropology as well as focused, topical seminars that explore contemporary phenomena through the methodological and analytic lenses of archaeology.
-In both teaching and scholarly pursuits, he subscribes to the idea that undergraduates should achieve demonstrable research literacy at the time of graduation.
-His efforts to regularly offer classes that challenge students to work harder than they thought possible and to reach unanticipated levels of academic achievement have been acknowledged with the bestowment of a Helen Mulvey Faculty Award.
+Professor Graesch oversees the Archaeology Concentration in the Anthropology major and offers courses addressing the practice, theory, and ethics of archaeological anthropology.
+Some of these courses are designed around active, collaborative research programs; some address the study and stewardship of cultural resources in the College Arboretum.
+He regularly mentors students pursuing advanced field- and lab-based experiential education, and he subscribes to the idea that undergraduates should achieve demonstrable research literacy at the time of graduation.
+Professor Graesch’s efforts to challenge students to work harder than they thought possible and to reach unanticipated levels of academic achievement garnered him a Helen Mulvey Faculty Award.

 Contact Anthony Graesch